 We believe that every young person deserves a solid financial education, and that we have a role to play in helping future generations to become financially confident consumers.
 So, we created MoneySense.

-MoneySense has been running for over 23 years, during which it has helped over 5 million young people learn about money.
+MoneySense has been running for over 24 years, during which it has helped over 6.5 million young people learn about money.

-Protecting customers’ money
+Protecting Customers' money

-Our Secure Banking Promise is our commitment to our customers – we’ll refund any money taken out of a customer’s account by a fraudster, as long as they’ve kept their security information secret.
+- Our Secure Banking Promise is our commitment to our customers – we’ll refund any money taken out of a customer’s account by a fraudster, as long as they’ve kept their security information secret.

-- We actively support the UK Finance ‘Take Five’ campaign through awareness events in our branches, providing guidance over the telephone and ensuring our social media accounts and websites actively promoted key messages.
+- We actively support and fund the UK Finance ‘Take Five’ campaign through awareness events in our branches, providing guidance over the telephone and ensuring our social media accounts and websites actively promoted key messages.

 Preventing financial difficulties